hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 ## Impersonate another user

-`POST /admin/users/:username/actions/impersonate`
+`POST /admin/users/:id/actions/impersonate`

 Parameter   | Description
 ------------|------------
-`:username` | The name of the user to impersonate.
+`:id` | The ID of the user to impersonate.

 Impersonation allows an admin to begin a new session as another user in the system.
 This can be helpful in reproducing issues that a user is experiencing with their account that the admin cannot reproduce themselves.
 While an admin is impersonating a user, any actions that are logged to the audit log will reflect that an admin was acting on another user's behalf.
 The `"actor"` key will reference the impersonated user, and an added `"admin"` key will contain the username of the admin acting on the user's behalf.
 For more information, see the [audit logging documentation][audit logging].